Barbour Rock Overlook in Tioga County offers visitors an exceptional view of the natural wonder which is the PA Grand Canyon!

 Once you’ve had your fill of Barbour Rock Overlook, simply backtrack along the trail you took to get there, or make a loop hike out of it and take the yellow or blue-blazed trail opposite the one you hiked out on.

 The trailhead for Bear Run Falls is just 0.6 miles further down Colton Road, in the direction of Colton Point State Park.

 This series of 6 unnamed, off-trail waterfalls along Bear Run makes it one of the prettiest stretches of stream anywhere in PA!

-Colton Point State Park is home to several waterfalls along Fourmile Run.
+Colton Point State Park is home to a rugged waterfall hike and several fantastic scenic overlooks.

 Leonard Harrison State Park lies directly across the Pine Creek Gorge, on the eastern rim of the PA Grand Canyon.

 Leonard Harrison State Park is home to what is arguably the most famous hike in the PA Grand Canyon – the Turkey Path.

 This mile-long trail takes you from the top of the PA Grand Canyon down to Pine Creek at its base, passing numerous waterfalls along its switchback descent.

 People flock to Tioga County every October to enjoy the changing autumn leaves, and if that appeals to you be sure to check out my guide on where to find the best fall foliage views in the PA Grand Canyon.